vhaghani26/rocketchip/README.md

 # MeChIP2: A Comprehensive ChIP-Seq Data Analysis Bioinformatics Pipeline (still under construction!)

 ## What is MeCHIP2?
-MeCHIP2 is an automated bioinformatics pipeline that downloads raw paired-end ChIP-seq data from the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA) and uses it to generate the files required for data visualization and peak delineation.
-ChIP-seq data is downloaded directly from the SRA using the SRA Toolkit (sra-tools, v2.10.9).
-The raw sequence read file is then split into its respective paired-end read files by the SRA Toolkit.
-Paired-end reads are aligned to the GRCm39/mm39 mouse genome assembly using the Burrows-Wheeler Algorithm (BWA) Maximal Exact Match (MEM) software (bwa, v0.7.17).
+MeCHIP2 is an automated bioinformatics pipeline that downloads ChIP-seq data from the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA) and uses it to generate the files required for data visualization and peak delineation.
+MeCHIP2 is able to independently determine if read data is single or paired-end, thus allowing for the simultaneous analysis of both single and paired-end read data.
+The ChIP-seq data is downloaded directly from the SRA using the SRA Toolkit (sra-tools, v2.10.9).
+The raw sequence read file is then either split into its respective paired-end read files by the SRA Toolkit and converted into FASTQ file format or maintained as a single file and converted to a FASTQ file.
+Reads are aligned to the GRCm39/mm39 mouse genome assembly using the Burrows-Wheeler Algorithm (BWA) Maximal Exact Match (MEM) software (bwa, v0.7.17).
 Samtools (samtools, v1.12) is used for file format conversion and deduplication of sequence data.
 Deeptools (deeptools, v3.5.1) is used to convert data to the bigwig file format, which can be used for visualization of ChIP-seq data in the UCSC Genome Browser or other visualization tools.
 Peaks are called using MACS2 (macs2, v2.2.7.1).
 FastQC (fastqc, v0.11.9) carries out a sequence quality control analysis pre-processing, on the raw sequence data, and post-processing, after sequence alignment takes place.
 Overall, this pipeline carries out the major steps of ChIP-seq data analysis and generates output files to be used as figures and to be used in further analysis.

 ## Using the Pipeline
 In order to use the pipeline, clone the [GitHub repository](https://github.com/vhaghani26/MeChIP2.git) into the directory of your choice.
 The contents of the repository are broken down below for your reference.
 See the "Snakefile" section under "Repository Contents" for more specifics on file execution.
 It is  recommended to try the tutorial outlined at the end of this document to better understand specific usage of the program.
 Additionally, Snakemake should be installed in order to run the pipeline.
 See [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) for instructions on Snakemake installation.